giktech/pipeline/user research analysis/Sullivan/SullivanSwift_UserResearchWriteUp.md

 ![System Usability Scores by Item, not accounting for reverse coding](charts/sus.png)

+We borrowing the System Usabilty Scale linked above to aid in assisting our analysis.
+The first Item on the scale didn't make sense to ask within our context and so it was removed.

 ### Overall Rating

 Average Overall Rating: 3.2 / 5

 ![Overall Rating Breakdown](charts/overall_rating.png)

+The results are quite polarized for the views overall (all three views of the final project considered), even though the mean is very close to a "neutral" 3.
+3 out of 6 participants answered "4", equivalent to "Good".

 ## Priorities